 SERVING IT UP

 Pink Pony Soft Serve creates and serves ice cream made from quality ingredients in small batches and uses all natural milk + cream from a local, family run New Mexican dairy.
 Our unique toppings and sundaes, in addition to our classics, bring out the joy at heart in each of us.
-The Pink Pony has revived the old school, soft serve ice cream truck experience in Santa Fe, New Mexico.
+The Pink Pony has revived the old school, soft serve ice cream shop experience with an elevated twist.

 We also offer additional food and beverage delights by season.